Suzhou: Culture

+The Suzhou Silk Weaving Technique Inheritance Center, operating under the auspices of the municipal cultural authorities, is dedicated to the live transmission of the Intangible cultural heritage of Song brocade and Kesi weaving.
+It pairs master artisans with apprentices in a workshop setting that is partially open to the public for observation, ensuring the continuity of these complex craft skills.

 Notable people

 Lu Xun (陆逊) (183–245) military general and politician of the state of Eastern Wu during the Three Kingdoms era, most famous for his defeat of Liu Bei in the Battle of Xiaoting.

-Feng Menglong (冯梦龙) (1574-1645) famous vernacular writer and poet of the late Ming Dynasty.
+Feng Menglong (冯梦龙) (1574–1645) famous vernacular writer and poet of the late Ming dynasty.